nelsonchanhk/HEMCOUNT/README.md

 HEMCOUNT is a peripheral blood and bone marrow differential counter.
 It translates direct keyboard input into clipboard output to prevent transcription error.

-Please visit out homepage for support, feedback and donation.
+Please visit our homepage for support, feedback and donation.

 Homepage: [http://www.hematology.cc](http://hematology.cc)